Coiot/cbr-main/src/albums/s3/episode44.md

 - scene_number: 60
   scene_title: "Look where my hand was"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode44-scene60.jpg
-  narration: "<p>With a flash and a shockwave over the Siberian steppe, nukes return to the cylinder in force after a small flareup last part.
+  narration: "<p>With a flash and a shockwave over the Siberian steppe, nukes return to the cylinder in force after a small flareup last season3-pr44-scene.
 This is probably the worst thing that could happen to the average Cylinder citizen right now, Wasn’t the war bad enough?
 Raoni’s determination grows.</p>"
 - scene_number: 61
   scene_title: "Fun’s over"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode44-scene61.jpg